3 Sake Brands from Niigata You Should Try

 3 Sake Brands Niigata Boasts

-Niigata is known for its delicious rice and prides itself on sake brands that are well-recognized nationwide.
+Niigata/新潟 is renowned for its delicious rice and prides itself on sake brands that are well-recognized and highly regarded nationwide.

-Especially, the following 3 sake names are best known to sake lovers because of their excellent taste.
+Among others, the following three names are best known to sake lovers because of their excellent taste.

-It has an exquisite taste and is said to have changed the image of sake.
-In fact, there are few sake fans that don’t know the brand name.
+It has an exquisite taste said to have changed the image of sake, and few Sake fans don’t know the brand.

 Koshi no Kanbai (越乃寒梅)

-Even now, the sake is hard to obtain but is so popular that the products in the series are sometimes traded at premium prices on internet auctions and online shopping sites.
+Even now, the sake is difficult to obtain but is so popular that the products in the series are sometimes traded at premium prices on internet auctions and online shopping sites.

-As with Kubota, Koshi no Kanbai is available in several grades, and Koshi no Kanbai Kinmuku is the top-grade Junmai Daiginjoshu.
+As with Kubota, Koshi no Kanbai is available in several grades, and Koshi no Kanbai Kinmuku/越乃寒梅 金無垢 is the top-ranked Junmai Daiginjoshu.

 The sake features a natural sweetness of rice, and when going down the throat, it gives a pleasant sensation.